ahmed20455/100-Days-of-Code/readme.md

 ### Day-17
 On day 17, I dived into object-oriented programming basics, covering class creation, object instantiation, constructors, attributes, and methods.
 Understanding these concepts lays the foundation for structuring and manipulating data effectively in code.
 #### [Project-Quiz](https://github.com/ahmed20455/100-Days-of-Code/tree/main/Day-17)
+### Day-18
+On day 18, I explored the Turtle library in Python, where I learned to control a turtle’s movement to create fun, interactive graphics.
+I practiced using commands like forward(), right(), and penup() to draw various shapes and patterns.
+Along the way, I experimented with loops to create repeating designs and customized colors for more creative visual effects.
+Diving into Turtle made coding feel more intuitive and enjoyable by visually representing the logic behind each step!
+#### [Project-Dot Spot Painting]